ColumbiaSWC/2019-01-17-Columbia-Section-2/index.md

 ## Welcome!

-This is the landing site for Columbia's [Foundations for Reseach Computing](https://rcfoundations.research.columbia.edu/) January Bootcamp #1 (Python).
-Our Python 1 Bootcamp is just the first group; it is not less advanced (i.e. level 1) than the other sessions.
+This is the landing site for Columbia's [Foundations for Reseach Computing](https://rcfoundations.research.columbia.edu/) January Bootcamp Section #2 (Python).

-__And while Python is a large part of the Bootcamp, it is not the exclusive focus.__ Our goal is to get you started in applying computational methods in your research processes.
+__While Python is a large part of the Bootcamp, it is not the exclusive focus.__ Our goal is to get you started in applying computational methods in your research processes.
 This means we'll walk though using [The Unix Shell](#syllabus-shell) and [Git](#syllabus-git) in addition to Python in order to develop fundamental and widely applicable skillsets.

 Below you'll find the schedule, syllabus, and setup instructions to go over __before the bootcamp begins__, as well as more information about the [Software Carpentries](https://software-carpentry.org/) curriculum.